ORBA/magento2-env/README.md

 The setup was created on Ubuntu 18.04 and is tested on this OS, however the plan is to make it OS-agnostic.

-In current state the setup includes two Magento versions: 2.1.16 and 2.2.6.
-They are both installed with sample data.
+In current state the setup includes three Magento versions: 2.1.16, 2.2.6 and 2.3.1.
+They are all installed with sample data.

-**Disclaimer:** In many places of this README file the following string is used as a placeholder for Magento version: `<VER>`.
-Please replace it with `21` for Magento 2.1.16 and `22` for Magento 2.2.6.
+**Disclaimer:** In many places of this README file the following strings are used as placeholders for version numbers:
+* For Magento: `<MAGE_VER>`.
+Please replace it with `21` for Magento 2.1.16, `22` for Magento 2.2.6 or `23` for Magento 2.3.1.
+* For PHP-CLI: `<PHP_VER>`.
+Please replace it with `71` for PHP 7.1 or `72` for PHP 7.2.

 ## 2. Prerequisites